A1795066711/Binoculars/README.md

 ## Intro

-   For the design of the prototype given, several groups are settled as Location sensing Group & Dismissal Group, Data Analysis Group, Visualization Group, System Integration Group and Human Interaction Group.
-And the platform is decided as Raspberry Pi.
+   For the design of the prototype given, several groups are settled, and the platform is decided as Raspberry Pi.

 ### Rpcs-Jan2018.pdf
     The Requirement given